MEET THE STAFF

 Alec initially began his career working in sports medicine at the University of California, Davis as an undergraduate where he received a Bachelors of Science in Exercise Physiology and was Certified as an Athletic Trainer in 1988.
 He was also a four year letterman in basketball as an undergraduate.
 He continues to enjoy working with athletes as his interest in sports medicine continues.
 Alec was awarded a Masters of Science in Physical Therapy from the University of the Pacific in 1990.
 He attended a 6 month full time residency in Proprioceptive Neuromuscular Facilitation (PNF) in Vallejo, CA, after working for several years in acute care and neurological rehabilitation.
 His additional post-graduate studies included completion of a Master of Orthopedic Manual Therapy in 1997 and a Doctor of Manual Therapy degree in 2000, with a dissertation on the lumbar spine.
 After completion of his DMT, Alec was appointed to the faculty of the Ola Grimsby Institute Post-Professional Consortium and is currently teaching advanced techniques in manual orthopedic physical therapy locally and in other states, as well as presenting as an invited speaker.
+He is the Director of the OGI Fellowship program in manual therapy.
+Additionally, Alec is the current president of American Physical Therapy Association Alaska.
 Alec has an operational use of the spanish language.
 He is board certified as an Orthopedic Clinical Specialist.

 Alec was trained and certified as a ChiRunning instructor in 2006.
 These classes teach energy efficiency and injury prevention.
 These classes are taught periodically throughout the year.
 If you are interested in learning more about Chi Running, please visit their web site at www.chirunning.com.